Calculating a House Buyout in Divorce

 If children are involved, buying out the house during the divorce can be more complicated.
 Courts usually allow the custodial parent to stay at the house without having to buy out the other spouse.
 The other spouse might pay for some of the maintenance of the house as a form of child support and spousal support.

-If you are not the custodial parent, you might have to wait for months or even years to buy out the house or sell it.
-The courts will give your ex and the kids time to find a new place to live before anything happens to the house.
+If you are not a custodial parent, you might have to wait for months or even years to buy out the house or sell it.
+The court would give your ex and the kids time to find a new place to live before anything happened to the house.

 Is a home buyout taxable?

 Once the buyout is complete, the sale is considered part of the divorce.
-Thus, the spouse who sold their share of the house will not be affected by capital gains tax.
+Thus, the spouse who sold their share of the house would not be affected by capital gains tax.

 However, if you bought out your ex, stayed in the house for some time, and then later sold the house to a third party, that sale would be subject to capital gains tax.